 Most four-person low-income limits are the greater of: 80 percent of the area MFI, or 80 percent of the state nonmetropolitan MFI level.
 Because the very low-income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low income limits could be higher than low-income limits).
 To eliminate this problem, the normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
-The two exceptions to this practice are that the resulting income limit is not allowed to exceed the U.S. MFI level (\$65,800 for FY 2015) except when justified by high housing costs; and once adjusted, the four person low-income limit decrease is limited to 5 percent or, if increasing, capped at the greater of 5 percent or twice the national change in MFI.
-Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low-income relationships.
+The two exceptions to this practice are that the resulting income limit is not allowed to exceed the U.S. MFI level (\$65,700 for FY 2016) except when justified by high housing costs; and once adjusted, the four person low-income limit decrease is limited to 5 percent or, if increasing, capped at the greater of 5 percent or twice the national change in MFI.
+Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.